M-Colley/rCode/README.md

-# colleyRstats: Functions to Streamline Statistical Analysis and Reporting
+# rCode: Enhanced R Functions for Statistical Analysis and Reporting

 > Created by [Mark Colley](https://m-colley.github.io/)

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16875755.svg)](https://doi.org/10.5281/zenodo.16875755)

-`colleyRstats` is a collection of custom R functions that streamline statistical analysis and result reporting.
+`rCode` is a collection of custom R functions that streamline statistical analysis and result reporting.
 Built upon popular R packages such as [ggstatsplot](https://github.com/IndrajeetPatil/ggstatsplot) and [ARTool](https://github.com/mjskay/ARTool), this collection offers a wide array of tools for simplifying reproducible analyses, generating high-quality visualizations, and producing APA-compliant outputs.

 The primary goal of this package is to significantly reduce repetitive coding efforts, allowing you to focus on interpreting results.
-Whether you're dealing with ANOVA assumptions, reporting effect sizes, or creating publication-ready visualizations, `colleyRstats` makes these tasks easier.
+Whether you're dealing with ANOVA assumptions, reporting effect sizes, or creating publication-ready visualizations, `rCode` makes these tasks easier.

 ## Key Features
 - **Automated Assumption Checking**: For ANOVA models, automatically verify normality and homogeneity of variance.